 Aches and pains are a part of life right?
 You are getting older and aches and pains come with the territory right?!
 There is nothing you can do about your pain – you just have to live with it!

 Wrong, you do not need to live with aches and pains.
-We see so many patients who come to us with knee pain looking for relief & the proper treatment with a knee pain specialist.
-After a visit to the doctor, they are told they have arthritis in the knee and think it’s hopeless.
+We see so many patients who come to us with knee pain.
+After a visit to the doctor, they are told they have arthritis in the knee.
 Now what?

-Don’t Fret – We have good news!
-Believe it or not, we can help eliminate or reduce your knee pain all without the need for medication or surgery.
+We have good news, we can help eliminate or reduce your knee pain all without the need for medication or surgery.

-How do we do this?
-With Specialized Physical Therapy!
-First let’s review what arthritis is, common symptoms and then we’ll get into how our physical therapists can help.
+First let’s review what arthritis is, common symptoms and how our physical therapists can help.

 What is Arthritis?

 There are two major categories of arthritis.
 Osteoarthritis and rheumatoid arthritis.
 The majority of arthritis cases are osteoarthritis with the hip, hand and knee joints being affected the most.
 Osteoarthritis occurs when the protective cartilage around the joint wears down over time.
 This can result in bone rubbing on bone and overtime the entire joint can change.
-These changes usually occur slowly.
-Arthritis can target all age groups.
+These changes usually occur slowly yet arthritis can target all age groups.